stitchdata/docs/_changelog-files/2021/2021-06-28-outreach-v1-new-name-field.md

 A new field has been added to our {{ this-connection.display_name }} (v{{ this-connection.this-version }}) integration!

-The new `name` field is now available for replication in the `events` table.
+The `name` field is now available for replication in the `events` table.